Working with design systems

 After receiving feedback engineering, I proceeded to build the component.
 By writing a proposal ahead of developing code, I was able to get all of my ideas down and get feedback, which made the process of building the actual component very smooth!

-Upon releasing the component to our component library and the Breadcrumb documentation to our live facing systems website, I plugged the component to design systems, engineering and product channels, to announce the new tool in our toolkit.
+Upon releasing Breadcrumb to our component library, and the documentation to our live facing systems website, I plugged Breadcrumb to design systems, engineering and product channels, to announce our brand new tool in our toolkit.

-Breadcrumb’s first adoption was for the new folders feature in Asset Library.
+Breadcrumb’s first adoption was, as intended, for the new folders feature in Asset Library.

 Sprout’s marketing software, Landscape, makes use of our component library, and it has also adopted the use of Breadcrumb.